TOAST-DOCS/Compute-Auto-Scale/en/console-guide.md

 > Enabling the Deploy linkage option when creating scaling groups allows users to use the Deploy service to automatically deploy their applications as new instances are created.
 > For more information, see [Deploy Guide](/Dev%20Tools/Deploy/en/console-guide/).
 > Deploy linkage feature is currently provided only in Korea (Pangyo, Pyeongchon) and Japan(Tokyo) regions as of July, 2021.
+> When linking with Deploy, user scripts with unicode characters do not work.